-Brave New World: A Comprehensive Guide to MLA Citation
+Brave New World: A complete walkthrough to MLA Citation

 Aldous Huxley's Brave New World, a dystopian masterpiece published in 1932, continues to resonate with readers and scholars alike.
+In real terms, this guide provides a comprehensive overview of how to cite Brave New World using the Modern Language Association (MLA) style, covering various aspects of the text and different types of sources.
 Its exploration of societal control, technological advancement, and the human condition makes it a fertile ground for academic discussion.
-This guide provides a comprehensive overview of how to cite Brave New World using the Modern Language Association (MLA) style, covering various aspects of the text and different types of sources.
-We’ll delve into citing the novel itself, specific passages, different editions, and related critical works, ensuring you're equipped to create accurate and consistent MLA citations for your research papers.
+We’ll look at citing the novel itself, specific passages, different editions, and related critical works, ensuring you're equipped to create accurate and consistent MLA citations for your research papers.

 I. Citing the Novel Itself

 The fundamental citation for Brave New World in MLA style is relatively straightforward.
-However, variations exist depending on the edition you're using.
+Even so, variations exist depending on the edition you're using.
 Here's the basic format:

 Author.
 Title of Work.
 Publisher, Year of Publication.